NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Indigo Isles Actions/Curl Up.md

 The shale hatchling recoils into its carapace, gaining a +2 circumstance bonus to AC.
-It retains this bonus to AC and is [[Conditions/Slowed|Slowed 1]] until it uncurls by spending an action (this action has the move trait).
+It retains this bonus to AC and is [[Slowed|Slowed 1]] until it uncurls by spending an action (this action has the move trait).

 *Source: *
 *OGL*